Rule 3745-300-09 | Property-specific risk assessment procedures.

 (f) Relevant exposure pathway information for a property.
 Property-specific information includes the following:

 (i) As identified following the procedures under rules 3745-300-06 and 3745-300-07 of the Administrative Code, the physical characteristics of the property or properties that describe and define complete exposure pathways determined in accordance with paragraph (F)(1) of rule 3745-300-07 of the Administrative Code.
-Physical characteristics shall include, at a minimum, topography, climate, native soils and fill material characteristics, consolidated and unconsolidated geological units, hydrogeological conditions and zones of saturation, surface water bodies, engineered structures (e.g., buildings, roads, retaining walls, constructed fills), and subsurface utilities.
+Physical characteristics include, at a minimum, topography, climate, native soils and fill material characteristics, consolidated and unconsolidated geological units, hydrogeological conditions and zones of saturation, surface water bodies, engineered structures (e.g., buildings, roads, retaining walls, constructed fills), and subsurface utilities.

-(a) Selection of COCs.
-Hazardous substances or petroleum identified on or from the property are considered COCs and the volunteer shall evaluate such COCs pursuant to all the appropriate risk assessment calculations and methods referenced in paragraph (D)(3) of this rule if such hazardous substances or petroleum fall into one of the following categories:
+(i) Selection of COCs.
+Hazardous substances or petroleum identified on or from the property pursuant to paragraph (E)(3) of rule 3745-300-07 of the Administrative Code are considered COCs.
+Selected COCs are to be evaluated pursuant to all the appropriate risk assessment calculations and methods referenced in paragraph (D)(3) of this rule if such hazardous substances or petroleum meet the criteria in paragraphs (F)(5)(e) and (F)(5)(f) of rule 3745-300-07 the Administrative Code:

-(i) Identification of receptor populations.
-The exposure assessment shall evaluate the risk and hazard potential to all receptor populations as identified in paragraph (E)(6) of rule 3745-300-07 of the Administrative Code that are reasonably anticipated to be exposed to COCs on or from the property.
-The exposure assessment shall evaluate populations for the magnitude and frequency of exposure for each exposure period.
+(i) Identify and evaluate all receptor populations as identified in paragraph (E)(6) of rule 3745-300-07 of the Administrative Code that are reasonably anticipated to be exposed to COCs on or from the property for the magnitude and frequency of exposure for each exposure period.

-(c) The volunteer shall evaluate complete exposure pathways in accordance with the procedures in the following sources, as incorporated by reference in rule 3745-300-15 of the Administrative Code:
+(iii) Evaluate complete exposure pathways in accordance with the procedures in the following sources, as incorporated by reference in rule 3745-300-15 of the Administrative Code:

-(iv) U.S. EPA's "Exposure Factors Handbook," 2011 Edition and 2017 Chapter 5 updates.
+(d) U.S. EPA's "Exposure Factors Handbook," 2011 Edition; and 2017 Chapter 5, 2018 Chapters 9 and 12, and 2019 Chapter 3 updates.

-(iii) Quantification of chemical-specific intake.
+(iv) Quantify the chemical-specific intake of COCs on or from the property identified in accordance with paragraph (D)(3)(a) of this rule.
 The volunteer shall calculate chemical-specific intakes to quantify the exposure of each receptor population as identified in accordance with paragraph (E)(6) of rule 3745-300-07 of the Administrative Code, to COCs on or from the property as identified in accordance with paragraph (D)(3)(a) of this rule, and for each medium identified in a phase II property assessment.

 (a) The volunteer shall calculate the chemical-specific intakes using formulas identified in the following sources, as incorporated by reference in rule 3745-300-15 of the Administrative Code: